-It would seem a paradox that LSP’s can achieve significant ROI from Machine Translation (MT) and keep localisation staff happy.
+It would seem a paradox that LSP’s can achieve significant ROI from Machine Translation (MT) and keep localization staff happy.
 While seeking efficiencies in business right from the early days of the industrial revolution has always resulted in shifts of where human efforts are applied and these changes don’t come easy, most staff members presented with machine translation output for post-editing are frustrated mainly at the poor output they are presented with.
-Poor output can even go as far as for example wrong domain specific output which will likely force an editor to rewrite significant sections of a document and negatively affect both ROI as well as staff motivation.
+Poor output can even go as far as for example wrong domain-specific output which will likely force an editor to rewrite significant sections of a document and negatively affect both ROI as well as staff motivation.

-For LSP’s who really want to apply Machine Translation (MT) as a strategic support tool it is critically important to adapt organisational processes, add staff responsible for MT and with NLP and MT skills, as well as adopting a solid data management strategy.
+For LSP’s who really want to apply Machine Translation (MT) as a strategic support tool, it is critically important to adapt organizational processes, add staff responsible for MT and with NLP and MT skills, as well as adopting a solid data management strategy.
 Statistical Machine Translation Systems (SMT) as well as the emerging Neuronal Machine Translation Systems both have a heavy dependency on good quality “right” data to train the system.
 The old rule of software and system development still is as true as when it was devised: “Garbage in, garbage out”.
 Any MT System can only be as good as the data it was trained on.

 What makes a good engine and how do we increase efficiency to maximize the ROI?

-Before jumping into the details, it is key to take a step back and remind ourselves of why we apply MT and what is makes a good engine.
-The use of MT is associated with a cost in terms of sourcing the technology, the application of relevant skills, such as dedicated MT staff, so consequently we need to ensure that we apply MT to projects that are sizeable and repeatable initially with volume that both justifies the initial effort as well as provides ongoing material for improvement.
+Before jumping into the details, it is key to take a step back and remind ourselves of why we apply MT and what it is that makes a good engine.
+The use of MT is associated with a cost in terms of sourcing the technology, the application of relevant skills, such as dedicated MT staff, so consequently, we need to ensure that we apply MT to projects that are sizeable and repeatable initially with volume that both justifies the initial effort as well as provides ongoing material for improvement.
 Not every domain or project is equally suited for MT.
-In addition, it is important to remind ourselves that engines need to mature, similar to wine, and that only mature engines will allow us to achieve the desired 200%+ ROI outcome.
+In addition, it is important to remind ourselves that engines need to mature, similar to wine and that only mature engines will allow us to achieve the desired 200%+ ROI outcome.
 However, reaping benefits requires us to make the up-front effort.
-Finally, we need to ensure that we keep domains in mind; there is little benefit of creating an Engineering engine for customer X for a particular language pair and then having the localization teams run Marketing content through that engine – the output will be undesirable and result in frustration on the translators and a lack of a desired return.
+Finally, we need to ensure that we keep domains in mind; there is little benefit of creating an Engineering engine for customer X for a particular language pair and then having the localization teams run Marketing content through that engine – the output will be undesirable and result in frustration on the translators and a lack of the desired return.

 Therefore, before we even start with the discussion on how to build a good engine and what strategy to apply, ensuring the processes are solid and the selection of which projects to apply MT to is crucial.